-The probability of default ("PD") of an exposure, both over a 12 month period and over its lifetime, is a key input to the measurement of the ECL allowance.
+The PD of an exposure, both over a 12 month period and over its lifetime, is a key input to the measurement of the ECL allowance.
 Default has occurred when there is evidence that the customer is experiencing significant financial difficulty which is likely to affect the ability to repay amounts due.
 The definition of default adopted by the Company is described in note 1.4 Impairment of financial assets.
-IFRS 9 contains a rebuttable presumption that default occurs no later than when a payment is 90 days past due which the Company now uses for all its products following changes to the definition of default for UK mortgages on 1 January 2022.
-In addition, other indicators of mortgage default include end-of-term payments on past due interest-only accounts and loans considered in probation due to recent arrears or forbearance, aligning the definition of Stage 3 credit-impaired for IFRS 9 to the CRD IV prudential regulatory definition of default.